douglasgreen/outlines/computing/data_science/xml.md

     -   **XSLT:** Used for transforming XML documents into other XML documents or other formats like HTML.
     -   **XPath:** A language used within XSLT to navigate XML documents and select nodes for transformation.
-    -   **XSL-FO:** A language for formatting XML for output to screen, print, or other media (though it\'s less commonly used than XSLT).
+    -   **XSL-FO:** A language for formatting XML for output to screen, print, or other media (though it's less commonly used than XSLT).

 #### Transforming XML with XSLT (XSL Transformations)

 1.  **XSLT Process:**

     -   XSLT is a powerful and flexible language used to transform XML documents into other XML documents or different formats like HTML, text, etc.
     -   An XSLT stylesheet specifies how an XML document should be transformed.
-It\'s written in XML and contains a set of template rules to define how the transformation should occur.
+It's written in XML and contains a set of template rules to define how the transformation should occur.

 2.  **Template Rules:**